NSBBala/CapstoneProject/README.md

 # CapstoneProject
-# This is a ML project.
+# This is a binary classification problem
+# Data set which is used is a Breast Cancer Dats set.